radusqrt/numerical-methods/PA/TutorialCPP.md

 }

 /* In the first example, element is a copy of an actual element in v.
-In the second example, element is a reference to an element in v,. */
+In the second example, element is a reference to an element in v. */
 ```

 ## std::queue